mparker2/mparker_phd_thesis/chapter_3/text.md

 \newpage

-In order to study how interactions between pairs mutations might affect predicted G4 stability, we developed a pairwise mutation map, in which pairs of Gs in each sequence were combinatorially mutated to Ts.
-We then analysed the resultant mutation maps to identify pairs of G->T transversions which interact to reduce predicted G4 forming potential more strongly than each individual mutation.
-Perhaps unsurprisingly, we found that in sequences which had more than four G-runs, or had G4s containing features which might form G-triplexes or G-hairpins, mutations which disrupted peripheral G-runs did not have a strong effect on predicted stability.
-Combinations of mutations which disrupt multiple G-runs had a much stronger effect on stability, however.

 ### Loop Length and G4 stability

 To determine whether G4Seeqer probability scores supported previous work on the relationship between G4 loop length and stability, we first downloaded UV melting temperatures for three tetrad G4 sequences from Table 1 of Guédin et al. 2010.
 The majority of these G4 sequences contain only runs of Gs and Ts.
 In each experiment, one or two of the three T loops were held at a constant length of either 1 or 3, and the other loops varied from 1 up to 15 bp in length [@Guedin2010].
 For each sequence, we produced 1000 sequences padded to 128bp (the input length of G4Seeqer) using randomly generated bases, and used G4Seeqer to predict the stability.
 We found a very strong correlation (Spearmans rho 0.93, p = 1.1e-35) between empirically determined melting temperature in potassium, and G4Seeqer score (Fig. \ref{tm}), suggesting that G4Seeqer is successfully capturing information about G4 structure which is transferable between conditions.
 The midpoint of the curve appears to suggest that a melting temperature of around 65 degrees Celsius is required for significant mismatches to occur in the G4Seq dataset.
 We also noted that G4seeqer output was more variable for sequences with lower melting temperatures, suggesting that sequence context may be more important for these G4s.